8:00 am Registration & Morning Refreshments

 Synopsis

-speaker faculty.
+Submit a poster to show case your latest work, and discuss your progress with a community of experts.
 See the website for more details on submitting a poster.

 4:15 pm SMART Cycling and Advances in Protein A Chromatography Resins